 This experience was a small group trip–there were about 6 others (3 double kayaks) and 2 guides on our trip.
 Our guides were fantastic–very helpful, knowledgeable and funny.
 You do not need to be a pro at kayaking to do this but you should be in good physical shape as it is a very long day of kayaking.
 We’d also recommend motion sickness medications for those prone to sea sickness.
 Below is a link to the company we used.

-Also known as the “Grand Canyon of the Pacific” this place looks similar to the Grand Canyon but with more red and green tones.
+Also known as the “Grand Canyon of the Pacific” Waimea Canyon looks similar to the Grand Canyon but with more red and green tones.
 We hiked the steep 5 mile out and back Kukui trail and found it challenging but peaceful.
 We only saw one other person while hiking.
 Also, there are several other flatter trails you can hike around the canyon.

 Nounou Mountain/Sleeping Giant Trail

 3.6 mile out and back trail near Kapaʻa with scenic views along the trail and at the summit.
+We really only saw locals on this hiking path when we completed it mid-week.
 We enjoyed hiking this trail in the morning followed by an afternoon of relaxing by our resort’s pool.

 Massage at the Grand Hyatt Kauai Resort Spa